 The NEXUS card gives U.S. and Canadian citizens expedited processing when entering Canada or the United States at all participating NEXUS air, land and marine ports of entry.

 The card satisfies Western Hemisphere Travel Initiative (WHTI) requirements; it proves identity and citizenship and acts as a substitute for a passport for entry into Canada for U.S. citizens (and vice versa).
 The program is a partnership between the Canada and U.S. border services, but NEXUS cards are issued by U.S. Customs and Border Protection (CBP).

 The card costs $50.00 (both in U.S. and CAN funds) and is valid for five years.

 - NEXUS card holders have faster, less involved border crossings using automated NEXUS self-serve kiosks in designated areas at participating international airports.

 - By land, drivers may bypass lineups and use the special (shorter, if not empty) NEXUS card lanes.

-- Any citizen of Canada or the U.S. who resides in either country and can pass criminal history and law enforcement checks may apply for a NEXUS card.
+Any citizen of Canada or the U.S. who resides in either country and can pass criminal history and law enforcement checks may apply for a NEXUS card.
 An applicant can fill out the form online, or download the application from the CBP-NEXUS site and then mail or bring the application to one of the Canadian Processing Centers (CPC).

 - NEXUS cards are free for kids under 18 years of age.
 If you're getting one for yourself, you may as well get them for your kids as well.